Private, In-Home Tutoring in Parma, New York

-SchoolTutoring Academy’s tutoring programs for Parma students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Parma, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Parma is located within the boundaries of the Hilton, Spencerport, and Brockport Central School Districts.
 The Hilton Central School District operates three elementary schools, one middle school, and one high school.
 It has a total enrollment of 4,500 students.
 The Spencerport Central School District operates four elementary schools, one middle school, and one high school.
 It has a total enrollment of 4,250 students.
 The Brockport Central School District operates three elementary schools, one middle school, and one high school.
 It has a total enrollment of 4,300 students.